openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 No new API or fields added.
 Solution works out of the box, given we ship necessary tolerations for control plane workloads managed by us.

+### Topology Considerations

+#### Hypershift / Hosted Control Planes

+Cluster admins won´t be able to taint control-plane nodes in this scenario.
+It would not be possible to apply this workflow.

+#### Standalone Clusters

+This workflow shines here, where cluster admins have full control over their clusters.
+This workflow is targeting this topology.

+#### Single-node Deployments or MicroShift

+Tainting a single-node cluster would not make sense, then this workflow is not aimed at those types of topologies.

+### Implementation Details/Notes/Constraints

+See Alternatives section.
+The previous discarded approach required actual implementation of a admission plugin/controller or some other way to avoid tolerations with new code provided by us, but the accepted workflow is now available out-of-the-box with ValidatingAdmissionPolicies with CEL (still in tech preview, but available if enabled) combined with the NoExecute taint enforcement.
+So no implementation from our side is needed, only documentation and guidance on how to apply this workflow.

 ### Risks and Mitigations

 - Unintended Namespace Labeling: Administrators or namespace owners might inadvertently label namespaces in a way that bypasses the scheduling restrictions, potentially exposing control plane or special nodes to unauthorized workloads.